bryanbraun/checkboxland/src/README.md

 ### Future performance ideas

+- Todo: Create a perf-test page with a pre-built scenario that makes it easier to profile and test solutions.
 - Support rendering checkboxes to canvas (for extra large grids)?
   - Prototype here: https://codepen.io/bryanbraun/pen/abOZapL
   - Wouldn't be interactive.